naomi121/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites will compress the content to easily fit a mobile screen, however they don't allow for different layouts for different screen sizes, nor can they cover a multitude of screen resolutions.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile First is designing the mobile site first with media queries set to min-width.
+Desktop First is Start designing the desktop site first with media queries set to max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+ Allows us to change default browser size from 16px to 10px.
+ Then by using rem units, the font size will scale if browser size is increased.

 4. How would you describe preprocessing to someone new to CSS?

+It allows you to more efficiently style your documents through nesting, organization, variables, and multi-line styles confined to a single line called mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is adding mixins its cool to see how this feature makes things much easier.
+The concept that gave me the most trouble was Nesting Parametric mixins I was a bit confused at first but I was able to figure it out.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.